Tai-Hsien/Mesh_Labeler/README.md

 7. There are two methods to annotate a mesh.
 Users can go for each method by selecting the corresponding tab.
 Different methods have different input(s) under their tabs.

-    **(1) Spline Method: Change label by selecting cells (triangles)** The simplest way to select cells is to right-click on a cell.
-The selected cells are highlighted by grey color.
-Right-click on a selected cell can cancel its selection.
+    **(1) Brush Method: Change label by selecting cells (triangles)** The most straightforward way to select cells is by using a brush tool.
+Press "b" to activate "Brush Mode" (you can check the status bar to confirm if Brush Mode is on or off).
-An advanced way to select cells is to press "s" to enter "Spline model" (you can look at the status bar to check whether the Spline model is on or off).
-In Spline model, you can add points by left click on the mesh.
-Once the number of selected points > 2, you can decide to use these points to generate a spline by pressing "Enter".
-All cells within this spline will be highlighted.
-Press "c" if you would like to clean the current selection.
-Before you execute the change, please make sure the *active label* is what you plan to apply.
-The default *active label* is 0.
-You can change it through the spinBox under the Spline tab.
-Once you satisfy the selection, press "e" to execute the change which will assign the value of *active label* on those selected cells.
-Please follow the colormap to assign/fix the label of each cell for the mesh.
-**Note that there are certain probabilities that Spline Method doesn't work well (e.g., the uncontinuous selected area), particularly for an aggregative selection .
-Based on my understanding, it's a potential problem in VTK and hard to fix by myself.
-However, this method is still useful for selecting a large area, followed by manaully fixed with the right-click selection.**
+Once you're in Brush Mode, you'll see small red points that indicate potential selections as you move your mouse over the model.
+To select cells, simply right-click and drag the brush tool across the model.
+The selected cells will be highlighted in gray.
+To remove a part of the selection, hold down the "ctrl" key while right-clicking and dragging.
+To adjust the brush size, hold down "ctrl" and scroll the mouse wheel up or down.
+Additionally, you can undo actions by pressing "ctrl+z".

     **(2) One-Way Swap Method: Change all cells with a specific label one-shot** In this way, we can entirely change cells from one label to another label.